 To read more about the power of putting positive psychological principles into practice, check out the aptly titled book, Positive Psychology in Practice, by positive psychologists P. Alex Linley and Stephen Joseph at this link.
 This book will walk you through the major facets of applying the relevant findings from the positive psychology literature, including:

-- The applied positive psychology perspective
+- The applied positive psychology perspective;

-- Historical and philosophical foundations
+- Historical and philosophical foundations;

-- Values and choices in pursuit of the good life
+- Values and choices in pursuit of the good life;

-- Lifestyle practices for health and well-being
+- Lifestyle practices for health and well-being;

-- Methods and processes for teaching and learning
+- Methods and processes for teaching and learning;

-- Positive psychology at work
+- Positive psychology at work.

 For more tools you can use to put the exercises and techniques of positive psychology into practice, click here and check out the free eBook with 3 positive exercises.

-Criticism on the Movement in Perspective
+Criticism of the Movement in Perspective

 Although positive psychology has been embraced by much of the psychology community (not to mention much of society at large), there are some common critiques of the movement—many of which have some valid points.